kyma-project/test-infra/configs/terraform/modules/artifact-registry/README.md

 # Artifact Registry Module

-Artifact Registry module for GCP is used to create and manage Artifact Registry in GCP.
-It is designed to maintain a standarised and reusable way of creating Artifact Registry in GCP.
+The Artifact Registry module for Google Cloud is designed to maintain a standardized and reusable way of creating Artifact Registry in Google Cloud.
-Module ensures that all the necessary resources are created and configured correctly, including identities and IAM roles.
+The module ensures that all the necessary resources are created and configured correctly, including identities and IAM roles.

 ## Usage

-Configure single Artifact Registry per module call directly in `.tf` file.
+Configure a single Artifact Registry per module call directly in the `.tf` file.
-Refer to `variables.tf` for all the variables that can be configured and their default values.
+For all the configurable variables and their default values, refer to `variables.tf`.
-Refer to `outputs.tf` for all the outputs that are available after the module is created.
+For all the outputs available after the module is created, refer to `outputs.tf`.

 > **CAUTION:** Carefully review the planned changes before applying them, especially when using the module to configure production environments.

-When you use the GCP private image registry, consider the following:
+When you use the Google Cloud private image registry, consider the following:

-- The solution is prepared for the GCP Service Account related execution.
+- The solution is prepared for the Google Cloud Service Account-related execution.
 - The **roles/artifactregistry.repoAdmin** role binding is part of the solution.
 To learn more, read [Artifact Registry Repository Access Control](https://cloud.google.com/artifact-registry/docs/access-control).
-- The **roles/artifactregistry.reader** role binding is required for lifecycle-manager service accounts.
+- The **roles/artifactregistry.reader** role binding is required for the `lifecycle-manager` service accounts.
 To learn more, read [Artifact Registry Repository Access Control](https://cloud.google.com/artifact-registry/docs/access-control).
-- You can make your repository public if you use the `public = true` in the module call.
+- You can make your repository public if you use `public = true` in the module call.
 - Vulnerability scanning is enabled by default.

 ## Example